Paralegals are often mistaken for lawyers because of their extensive knowledge of legal transactions and verbiage.

-A real estate paralegal is a trained professional who works alongside and attorney and/or real estate agent and assists in real estate transactions.
-Whether it’s in a court room or at a real estate meeting, real estate paralegals often take the place of an attorney but at a lower cost.
+A real estate paralegal is a trained professional who works alongside an attorney and/or real estate agent and assists in real estate transactions.
+Whether it’s in a courtroom or at a real estate meeting, real estate paralegals often take the place of an attorney but at a lower cost.

 Duties of a Real Estate Paralegal

 Real estate paralegals work alongside lawyers and real estate agents and generally participate in all real estate transactions.
-These transactions may include purchases, sales, short sales, foreclosures and leases.
-Their duties may include drafting and filing lease agreements and contracts as well and preparing closing documentation and addendums.
+These transactions may include purchases, sales, short sales, foreclosures, and leases.
+Their duties may include drafting and filing lease agreements and contracts as well as preparing closing documentation and addendums.
 They also prepare letters of intent and title insurance information.

 Although some states may require lawyers to do all the legal transactions, many others utilize real estate paralegals for all real estate transactions unless they are large commercial transactions or those that are problematic.
 Real estate paralegals must also have knowledge of taxes and title insurance and be prepared to conduct research, complete legal descriptions of property and explain real estate codes to clients